.

 Key factors that will be considered are educational value, reducing food insecurity, positive environmental impact (including options to avoid use of invasive plants and encouraging native plants), active involvement of participants, and plans for long-term maintenance if relevant.
 Strictly ornamental gardens are not eligible.
 Up to 4 grants of $250 each will be considered.

-Applications are available at https://www.bedfordareamastergardeners.org/ and can be sent electronically to gardengrant@bedfordareamastergardeners.org or by U.S. mail to BAMGA Garden Grants, 1257 County Farm Rd., Suite B., Bedford VA 24523.
+Applications can be sent electronically to gardengrant@bedfordareamastergardeners.org or by U.S. mail to BAMGA Garden Grants, 1257 County Farm Rd., Suite B., Bedford VA 24523.

-Application submissions start January 15, 2024 and must be received by March 1, 2024.
-Decisions will be made and monies distributed by March 15, 2024.
+Application submissions start October 1, 2024 and must be received by January 31, 2025.
+Decisions will be made by February 21, 2025, and funds will be distributed shortly thereafter.